nmnaughton/nmnaughton.github.io/research.md

 By combining solutions to these problems I hope to create an imaging pipeline that can image a skeletal muscle, estimate the microstrucutre of muscle and use this microstrucutral information to inform understanding fo the mechancial function of the muscle.

-The first two problems (Forward and Inverse Probelms) relate to the major challenge of measuring the muscle's microstrucutre.
-The following is a brief video explaining how we can measure muscle microstrucutre using dMRI signal.
+The first two problems (forward and inverse Problems) relate to the major challenge of measuring the muscle's microstructure. dMRI measures the movement of water molecules.
+By measuring how the presence of microstrucutral restrictions affects the movement of these water molecules, we can measure the cumulative effect of the microstructure on the dMRI signal.
+The following is a brief video explaining how exactly we can measure muscle microstructure using dMRI signal.

 &nbsp;